hotosm/docs/docs/dev-guide/repo-management/licensing.md

 - The distinction between the two is that AGPL is used for code distributed via a network (i.e. a website), whereas, GPL can be used for all other code (e.g. PyPi packages, compiled code).

+## Why Our Software Can't Be Taken Away

+- Our projects are built by a whole community of contributors, and each person keeps the copyright to the part they wrote.
+- To switch a project to a closed or restrictive license later, you would need permission from **every single person** who has ever contributed.
+- With dozens or hundreds of contributors, getting everyone to agree is practically impossible, so it simply doesn't happen.
+- This is a good thing.
+It means no company, funder, or future owner can take our software and lock it away.
+The copyleft license and the wide community of contributors protect it together, keeping it open for good.

 !!! note